Kevin Singer

 • Upcycling

-Previously a clinical anatomist, Kevin's inspiration stems from the timeless Japanese aesthetic of elegant simplicity.
-His philosophy is: "If I can sketch it, I can create it"
+Previously a clinical academic [PhD anatomy] Kevin's inspiration stems from the timeless Japanese aesthetic of elegant simplicity.
+His philosophy across all practical domains is simple: “If I can sketch it, I can create it”.

 Studio Details